| Looking back to the history of Zen, we can

 there is a dimension that goes far beyond the limits of our

+individual personalities.
 I see the practice of Zazen in a

 non-monastic and multi-national Sangha, the Bodhisattva-ideal and